bobbyjenrow/no-smile-left-behind/content/education.md

 <p><b>The body’s response to plaque and tartar at and below the gumline can lead to permanent bone loss, loose teeth, and missing teeth.</b></p>

-<p>Gum disease is caused by the body’s natural inflammatory response to sugar-eating bacteria in plaque when they invade into the tiny, pocket-like space between the gums and tooth.The long-term inflammation which the body puts up to prevent this germ invasion from becoming an infection ends up destroying everything around it, much like the destruction seen on and around a battlefield.
+<p>Gum disease is caused by the body’s natural inflammatory response to sugar-eating bacteria in plaque when they invade into the tiny, pocket-like space between the gums and tooth.
+The long-term inflammation which the body puts up to prevent this germ invasion from becoming an infection ends up destroying everything around it, much like the destruction seen on and around a battlefield.
 The body’s unintentional result of preventing a much larger infection leads to the destruction of the bone which surrounds a tooth’s root and anchors it into the jaw.
 When this anchoring bone is lost, the tooth gradually becomes looser until it falls out.
 This is a disease process which is different than how baby teeth normally fall out, and it can lead to the permanent loss of adult teeth.</p>

 <p>Usually starting in pre-teens and continuing throughout adulthood, the spit/saliva in the mouth will slowly deposit calculus (“tartar”) on the teeth.
 This tartar is a hard, mineral complex in which the sugar-eating germs in plaque live.
 Tartar cannot be brushed away.
 Its accumulation is slowed by regular tooth-brushing and flossing.
 Once it accumulates, it can only be removed by a dental professional trained in calculus removal.</p>